 Yes, a zero-waste lifestyle is possible to lead a sustainable life.
 Learn about the importance of waste segregation by practising a zero-waste lifestyle.
-You can make a lot of organic products at home to reduce waste that collects in the environment.
+You can make a lot of organic products for your eco-friendly home to reduce waste that collects in the environment.

-It is a fact that over 62 million tonnes of waste are generated every year, and to prevent this, the government has started to encourage everyone to lower the waste levels at their levels.
-And many have gone with a zero-waste lifestyle.
+It is a fact that over 62 million tonnes of waste are generated every year, and to prevent this, the government has started to encourage everyone to lower the waste levels and many have gone with a zero-waste lifestyle.

 Come out of the web of convenience and think about your trash and contribute to stopping the harmful effects of plastic and many other waste production things with your baby steps.

 To accept a zero-waste lifestyle is easy and possible for everyone.
 It is true that to avoid non-recyclable products while living in a city.
 Still, if you are determined and abide by the principles of eco-friendly nature, then it is possible to go with a zero-waste lifestyle.